Learning To Be A Leader

 • In-house professional development – Larger organizations often have learning budgets and sometimes dedicated staff to build or source programs.

 • Team training – One of my top picks, both to participate in and to deliver.
-It’s cost-effective, builds a shared language, and helps the whole team move forward together.
+Learning together builds shared language, distributes responsibility, and helps teams move forward collectively rather than relying on one person to “carry” leadership.

 And of course, these aren’t the only ways people learn.
 Our ideas about what makes a good leader are influenced by our cultural lenses, history, and personal experiences.